rksvc/fontq/README.md

-Tool for querying fonts used by ASS files and finding the corresponding font files in [超级字体整合包 XZ](https://vcb-s.com/archives/1114), also checks if fonts are installed.
+Tool for querying fonts used by ASS files and finding the corresponding font files in [超级字体整合包 XZ](https://vcb-s.com/archives/1114), also checks if required fonts are installed.

 ## Build